MINUTES AUGUST 14, 2024

 Checks and manifests were reviewed and signed.

-On a motion made by Selectman Stohl and seconded by Selectman Campbell, the Board voted to approve the minutes of the December 27, 2023 meeting.
-(Selectman Cloutier abstained.)
+On a motion made by Selectman Stohl and seconded by Selectman Cloutier, the Board approved the minutes of the May 8, 2024 meeting.

 Respectfully submitted,